gmteunisse/fantaxtic/README.md

 For now the package contains a sole plotting function, `fantaxtic_bar`, and some helper functions, but Fantaxtic will be extended with more functionality over time.

+The function `fantaxtic_bar` created a barplot of relative abundances.
+Main colors are selected based on a user specified rank (for example Phylum), subcoloring (shades and tints) are generated automatically based on a user specified sub-rank (for example Genus).
+See the example below for details.

+Keywords: _taxonomy, phyloseq, relative, abundance, bar, ggplot2_

 # Installation
 In the R console, type:
 ```